mreider/am/agilemarkdown-project/tags-have-their-own-pages.md

  @falconandy this page also needs the same menu items at the top and in the same format as the others.

  @mreider The tag pages are not related to a specific project.
 I can't add the 'project page' link, only links to all related projects.

+@falconandy this has an issue with tags from Pivotal Tracker.
+It looks like Pivotal separates tags with commas, but allows tags with spaces in them.
+If you could fix the import to replace the space with a dash, and then treat each comma separated tag as a different tag that would be great.